ratul-03/RatulTask-Your-own-task-manager/README.md

-# ZenTask - Your Personal Task Manager
+# RatulTask - Your Personal Task Manager

 A beautiful and minimalist todo application with a modern gradient UI and smooth animations.
 Keep track of your tasks with style!